userdocs/qbittorrent-nox-static/README.md

 # qbittorrent-nox-static

-A build script for qBittorent nox to create a partially or fully static using the current releases of the main dependencies.
+A build script for qBittorent-nox to create a partially or fully static using the current releases of the main dependencies.

 See here for binaries I have built - [Downloads](https://github.com/userdocs/qbittorrent-nox-static#download-and-install-static-builds)

 ## Info

-There are 3 scripts.
+There are 3 scripts for 2 platforms.

+### Debian or Ubuntu platforms

-`staticish` - Recommended - creates mostly static binary that is can be moved to another matching platform.
+`staticish` - Recommended - creates a mostly static binary that is can be moved to another matching platform.
 For example you can build on Debian 10 and run on Debian 10 because Glibc is dynamically linked linked to the build platform.

 ~~~
 ldd qbittorrent-nox